- Home

 For ease of use, the informational links are based on when your house was built.
 However, if the property was renovated with additional bedrooms, added an attached garage or major alterations including gutting, re-configuring bedroom walls, installing hard-wired smoke detectors, etc., choose the link for the time period when the renovation was performed.
 The year the renovations were performed will supersede the original construction date.

-Carbon Monoxide detectors need to be replaced every 5 to 7 years depending on the manufacturer's instructions.
 On December 1, 2016, the State of Massachusetts updated the smoke detector requirements for residences built prior to 1975.
 Most of these residences will have only battery-operated smoke detectors.

 - Constructed Prior to 1975 (Battery-Operated Detectors)